JNRowe/jnrowe.github.io/articles/tips/Compiling_in_vim.rst

 The ``%<`` in our ``makeprg`` definition refers to the current file with its extension stripped.
-We specifically only change the behaviour if no ``Makefile`` exists so that we don't interfere with the normal usage of the ``:make`` command.
+We specifically only change the behaviour if no ``Makefile`` exists so that we don’t interfere with the normal usage of the ``:make`` command.

 .. _make: http://www.gnu.org/software/make/make.html